smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

   Successful restart of OAM with the updated config can be observed through OAM container logs.
 Run the below command to get logs:
   `kubectl logs oam --namespace=ngc oam-container`

 *NOTE: In case of ngc-test rule/configuration, NEF and OAM PODs will run in OpenNESS-Controller/Kubernetes-Master node for testing purpose.
-In real implementation, if NEF and OAM being used, these two services will run on 5G Core network servers either in POD or standalone application on host is depends on 5G Core server environment*
+In a real implementation, if NEF and OAM are being used, these two services will run on the 5G Core network servers either in a POD or a standalone application on the host depending on 5G Core server environment*

 ### Configuring in Network Edge mode

 In case of Network Edge mode, CNCA provides kubectl plugin to configure 5G Core network.
 Kubernetes adopt plugins concepts to extend its functionality.
-The `kube-cnca` plugin executes CNCA related functions within Kubernetes eco-system.
-The plugin performs remote callouts against NGC OAM and AF micro service on controller itself.
+The `kube-cnca` plugin executes CNCA related functions within the Kubernetes eco-system.
+The plugin performs remote callouts against NGC OAM and AF micro service on the controller itself.

 The `kube-cnca` plugin is installed automatically on the master node during the installation phase of the [OpenNESS Experience Kit](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md)

 #### Edge Node services operations with 5G Core (through OAM interface)

   ***NOTE:**
-  Registration of OpenNESS Controller's AF instance with 5G core need to be performed manually or through any other interface exposed by 5G Core.
+  Registration of OpenNESS Controller's AF instance with the 5G core need to be performed manually or through any other interface exposed by the 5G Core.
 OAM capabilities will be enhanced in future releases to support this.
 Current version of OAM supports only one instance of OpenNESS Controller to communicate.*

 ##### Registration of UPF services associated with Edge-node with 5G Core